Senior Manufacturing Engineer - Avionics

 WHAT YOU’LL GET TO DO:

-- Develop, implement, maintain and improve quality documentation, including procedures, work instructions, and inspection records.
+- Develop, implement, and improve quality documentation (procedures, work instructions, inspection records)

-- Lead continuous improvement projects using Lean, Six Sigma, or other methodologies to improve productivity by eliminating waste, driving process and quality improvement using lean initiatives.
+- Lead continuous improvement initiatives using Lean, Six Sigma, and other methodologies

-- Organize and lead periodic reviews and audits of manufacturing processes and their performance at an organization level.
+- Organize and lead process reviews and audits at an organizational level

-- Analyze data to identify trends and implement corrective actions.
+- Analyse production and test data to identify trends and implement corrective actions

-- Collaborate with cross-functional teams to enhance overall product quality and performance.
+- Collaborate cross-functionally to improve product quality and performance

-- Train and mentor production staff on quality standards and best practices.
+- Train and mentor production staff on best practices and quality standards

 YOU’LL BRING THESE QUALIFICATIONS:

-- 5+ years in a quality, project, manufacturing, or design engineering role.
+- 5+ years of experience in manufacturing, quality, project, or design engineering

-- Uses experience/skill to make good engineering decisions and evaluate feasibility of engineering method.
+- Proven ability to make sound engineering decisions and assess technical feasibility

 THESE QUALIFICATIONS WOULD BE NICE TO HAVE:

-- Experience with Siemens Team Center / Infor LN
+- Experience with Siemens Teamcenter or Infor LN

 - Experience transitioning products from prototype to production